karhunenloeve/NNTopoLie/talk.md

 # Welcome to my presentation "Homological Inference of Embedding Dimensions in Neural Networks"
 My name ist Luciano Melodia and I work at the chair of computer science 6 at the Friedrich-Alexander University in Erlangen.
-I realized that there is few theory for parameter choice of neural networks.
+Efforts for neural network parameterization theories have recently increased.
 In this paper I would like to present a solution for a particular special case.

 # Manifolds and Lie groups
 First, we define smooth manifolds, as topological space X which is Hausdorff and has a countable basis.
 Moreover, the coordinate functions are homeomorphic to Euclidean n-space and should be smooth and compatible with each other.
 The dimension of the manifold is given by the dimension of the Euclidean space into which the maps lead.

-If the manifold has such a group structure that an operation of elements is smooth and has a smooth inverse, it is called a Lie group (after Sophus Lie).
+If the manifold has a group structure such that an operation of group elements is smooth and has a smooth inverse, it is called a Lie group (after Sophus Lie).

 # 1. The manifold of the data
 Our assumption states that a set of points lies on a (smooth) manifold, with possibly much smaller dimension than the data set suggests.